•Whatever definition you use, life requires homeostasis, metabolism, and reproduction.

 Stromatolite in cross-section

 Stromatolites: Beginning about 3.0 Ga, we begin to see abundant fossil stromatolites - laminated bacterial mats.
+(Not necessarily photosynthesizing.)
 The earliest are from the 3.43 Ga Strelley Pool Chert of Australia (Allwood et al., 2006) and possibly the 3.7 Ga Isua metasediments (Nutman et al., 2016).
-These were very common for most of the Proterozoic, but declined during the Neoproterozoic, when, presumably, critters appeared that could eat them showed up.
+These were very common for most of the Proterozoic, but declined during the Neoproterozoic, when, presumably, critters appeared that could eat them.

 - Stromatolites form when sediment falls onto a thin film of bacteria.
 The bacteria bind the sediment, and grow up through it.
 At any moment, only the top layer is alive.